BitcoinDesign/Guide/guide/getting-started/getting-started.md

 **[Why bitcoin is unique]({{ '/guide/getting-started/why-bitcoin-is-unique/' | relative_url }})**

 The internet has opened an infinite design space for information and communication.
-Bitcoin adds the new dimension of transfering value that could bring similar change as previous waves of innovation.
+Bitcoin adds the new dimension of transferring value that could bring similar change as previous waves of innovation.

 ---